1. How can I prevent varicose veins and spider veins?

 The Fairfax Vein Center is the leading center for the treatment of vein problems in Northern Virginia.
 Our well-known, board-certified physicians are assisted by an experienced and welcoming staff, and provide 24-hour availability.
 We have treated more than 10,000 patients in the metropolitan area, using the most effective and up-to-date techniques.

-10. When will I see results?
+10. When will I see results from varicose vein or spider vein treatment?

 Patients typically can expect to see results within 1-2 weeks post procedure.